w3c/tpac-breakouts/README.md

 `grid.json` is an array of objects; each object describes one of the breakout timeslots, and has for keys the ids of the rooms defined in `rooms.json`.
 The value associated with a given key is the shortname of the session that will be run in the said room in the said slot.

 # Scripts
+`validate-sessions.js` checks that the session data is valid and consistent.

-`validate-grid.js` checks that the data is valid and consistent.
+`validate-grid.js` checks that the proposed gridd is valid and consistent.

 `build-sessions-page.js` generates `sessions.html` - the list of sessions as defined by `grid.json`.